rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Forgetting to adjust exponent when moving decimal.
 - Reversing direction of exponent sign.
+- Thinking coefficient may be zero or exceed `10`, which breaks scientific notation rules.

 🔹 **Connections:**
 - Links with exponent laws (Module 6) and measurement scales (Module 8).